-Topic Y/N If Yes, cite reference in the company policy Forced labor N Child labor N Human Rights Υ From RCI's COBE: Section on Harassment and Bullying under Rules and Regulations of Code of Conduct
+Topic Y/N If Yes, cite reference in the company policy Forced labor N Child labor N Human Rights Y From RCI's COBE: Section on Harassment and Bullying under Rules and Regulations of Code of Conduct applicable across all RCI subsidiaries and, if present, must therefore be handled diligently.

 Incidences of forced labor and child labor and violations of human rights violates labor-related laws and policies provided by the government.
 Allegations of abuse of human rights can escalate and develop into negative public perception, which impacts brand equity and customer loyalty.
-This is applicable across all RCI subsidiaries and, if present, must therefore be handled diligently.
+This is